OData/v3ProtocolDocument/OData URL Conventions.markdown

 ### 5.1.6 Inlinecount System Query Option ####
 The $inlinecount system query option allows clients to request a count of the number of matching resources inline with the resources in the response.
-Typically this is most useful when a server implements serverside paging, as it allows clients to retrieve the number of matching resources even if the server decides to only response with a single page of matching resources.
+Typically this is most useful when a service implements server-side paging, as it allows clients to retrieve the number of matching resources even if the service decides to only response with a single page of matching resources.

 The semantics of $inlinecount is covered in the [OData:core](OData) document.